-- to recognise and manage risks in different situations and then decide how to behave responsibly; - to judge what kinds of physical contact are acceptable and unacceptable; - to recognise when pressure from others (including people they know) threatens their personal safety and well-being; including knowing when and where to get help; - to use assertiveness techniques to resist unhelpful pressure; - emotional literacy.
+- to recognise and manage risks in different situations and then decide how to behave responsibly; - to judge what kinds of physical contact are acceptable and unacceptable: - to recognise when pressure from others (including people they know) threatens their personal safety and well-being; including knowing when and where to get help; - to be aware of sexual harassment, online abuse, sexual violence and issues of consent and safeguarding risks, including online risks and what constitutes a healthy relationship, both online and offline via a carefully planned relationships, sex and health education curriculum. - to use assertiveness techniques to resist unhelpful pressure; - emotional literacy.